Supercurrent-enabled Andreev reflection in a chiral quantum Hall edge state: Model

 For $\v{k}_s = k_s \v{e}_x$, we of course have $\tk_z = k_z$, but we maintain the above notation for the sake of consistency and generality.
 We note that earlier works have assumed the necessary spin-flip mechanism to be part of the tunneling Hamiltonian \cite{fisherCooperpair1994} or due to Rashba SOC in the 2DEG \cite{vanostaaySpintriplet2011a}.
 These approaches also allow Andreev reflection, but the present model has the benefits of applying equally to a 2DEG with negligible SOC such as graphene, as well as elucidating the role of SOC in the induced pairing after integrating out the SC, as will be shown in \cref{sec:induced_SC}.

 We note that the derivation above assumes a simple quadratic dispersion of the SC material and requires a well-defined momentum.
-This can be a good approximation even for the complicated vortex structure of a type-II superconductor \cite{kohenProbing2006}, but to describe superconductors with high critical fields the parameters entering the Hamiltonian should not be regarded as microscopic parameters, but rather as effective parameters of the low-energy theory.
+This can be a good approximation even for the complicated vortex structure of a type-II superconductor \cite{kohenProbing2006}.
+We note that the presence of vortices allows the magnetic field to penetrate the SC, decreasing the amplitude of the Meissner current at the surface and thus $k_s$.
+To describe superconductors with high critical fields, the parameters entering the Hamiltonian should thus not be regarded as microscopic parameters, but rather as effective parameters of the low-energy theory.

 Previous works have shown that for a highly transparent interface, the screening current is not the only source of interface supercurrent \cite{hoppeAndreev2000,giazottoAndreev2005,vanostaaySpintriplet2011a}.
 If the coupling is strong, QH edge electrons penetrate into the SC in the form of an evanescent wave which is exponentially damped into the SC, but is a plane wave state parallel to the interface.
 This state has the same $x$ momentum as the edge state, and thus a supercurrent is induced by the proximity of the QH edge state.
 Our present model describes a qualitatively different situation, where the coupling between QH edge state and SC is weak, such that evanescence is negligible and the Meissner effect is the only source of surface supercurrent.
-The effect of evanescence could be taken into account by modifying $k_s$, but that is beyond the scope of the present work.
+The effect of evanescence could be taken into account by modifying $k_s$, but that is beyond the scope of this paper.